-The ATA's risk-based regulation submission points out that only 4.1 per cent of Australia's total road freight task in tonne-kilometre terms occurs between WA/NT and the HVNL jurisdictions.19
+The ATA's risk-based regulation submission points out that only 4.1 per cent of Australia's total road freight task in tonne-kilometre terms occurs between WA/NT and the HVNL jurisdictions.20

 The gains from trying to draft a new HVNL that meets the needs of all states and territories would be small or negative, if it proved achievable at all.
+The aim of the Review should be to produce a HVNL 2.0 that provides what is required for the effective regulation of a safe, productive and viable road transport industry, regardless of whether or not currently non-participating jurisdictions are likely to opt into the HVNL 2.0 regime.